platform9/express/docs/SRIOV.md

 * Compatible Network Interface Card (NIC)

 > When SR-IOV capable NICs are used in conjunction with Open vSwitch bridges, you have the option of using an existing provider label, such as **external**, or using a dedicated provider.
 When sharing a provider network between SR-IOV and non-SR-IOV ports, communication between the ports on the same network is permitted.
 Using a dedicated provider will require you to call out a second bridge mapping, such as `sriov:br-sriov`, to allow DHCP ports connected to a vSwitch to communicate with the SR-IOV ports.

+While BIOS changes necessary for SR-IOV support must be handled manually, Platform9 Express can and will configure the kernel to enable IOMMU and Passthrough support.
+The following steps document the manual processes necessary to enable IOMMU and Passthrough support in the kernel.

 ### Kernel IOMMU Support